Quick Technical Audit: How to Use Chrome Lighthouse to Improve Performance, SEO, and Accessibility

 - Passed/Failed Audits: Clear indicators for accessibility, SEO, and best-practice checks.

-For example, a Performance score of 96 means the page is well-optimized, but you should still review the Opportunities and Diagnostics to catch any incremental gains.
+For example, a Performance score of 96 means the page is well-optimized, but you should still review the Opportunities and Diagnostics to catch incremental gains.

 Quick Wins and Next Steps